 If you asked me this question a year ago I probably would say yes.
 But now it doesn’t really bother me.
 It will be fun!!!
 My biggest fear is that my backpack is going to be the same size as me (because I am super tiny) I also apologise in advance to anyone I come across on my travels in case I smell!!!

 How did you come up with an idea of blogging and sharing your plans with others?
-Are you planning to blog while travelling the globe and keeping your readers posted or you will rather make some notes and start blogging when you are back home?
+Are you planning to blog while traveling the globe and keeping your readers posted or you will rather make some notes and start blogging when you are back home?

 I have always had a ‘travel diary’ but I thought I’d finally get with the 21st century and get myself online!
 When I look at your blog and other travel bloggers, I still have a long way to go but I love blogging.
 It’s so addictive!
 It’s also a fab way to let relatives and friends know what you are getting up to when you are backpacking.
 I am hoping to blog while I travel, so I never forget a thing.
 I love reading about other people’s travels online and I hope people feel the same way about Sam’s World.